XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/hoc.md

 > For Iterating FSTs beyond yellow 5★.
 They have to be level 100 and at 5★ for Iteration to be available.

-### What are these General Data I keep getting?

-> Used for HOCs that are not yet 5★.
-Limitations being only usable to HOCs in the gacha pool, and the data can't be used for iteration.
->
-> If you plan to big brain with this, churn your HOC-specific central data first to patches, because they're the priority data to use before general data.

 ### How do HOC skills work?

 > Depends.
 Either by timer or by number of shots fired.
 And all skills are active, meaning no need to choose which one you'll use.